KalmeMarq/minicraft-launcher/README.md

 A launcher for all Minicraft derived versions and mods.
 Includes +190 version mods and versions like Unitycraft.

+The launcher content can be found at [KalmeMarq/minicraft-launcher-content](https://github.com/KalmeMarq/minicraft-launcher-content)

-The UI is based on the Minecraft Launcher (it's pretty).
+The UI is based on the Minecraft Launcher (it's pretty)

 ![about](./docs/about.png)